Travel Guide to The Cederberg Mountains – Best Things to Do

 Wolfberg Cracks Hike

-If you’re planning to hike to Wolfberg Cracks, it’s advisable to start early in the morning.
+If you’re planning to hike to Wolfberg Cracks, starting early in the morning is advisable.
 Although the trail is steep, the path is well-maintained.
 During the first leg of the hike, you’ll reach the most significant Crack.
 The hike continues further, and you’ll descend 30 meters into the depths of the Wolfberg before reaching the other unique Cracks.

 Wolfberg Arch Hike